 Ultimately all stories (real-life or fiction) seem to be power.
 Mainly the power to control ones own and/or other people’s lives.
 Sometimes that includes war between nations on the pretext of one person.
 In the case of Truthwitch, that person is Safiya fon Hasstrel.

 Truthwitches have not existed for about 200 years.
 That is, until Safiya became one.
 In the past, people in power wanted a Truthwitch by their sides because Truthwitches knew if people were lying.
-It was sort of a love/hate thing.
-At least, that is as much as Safi knows about her powers.
-Safi really wants to hide her witchery from as many people as possible.
+They were either loved or hated thing.
+Imagine politicians having to speak in front of congress/parliament knowing that a Truthwitch was there to “tell” on them.
+Or if you had a sister/father/daughter who happened to be one.
+Truthwitches were often murdered.
+Over those 200 years information about Truthwitches has been hidden or destroyed.
+All Safi knows about her powers is that they can tell whether any person is lying.
+Due to the danger, Safi tries to hide her witchery from as many people as possible.
 But she sucks at being inconspicuous.
-Fortunately, she has Iseult to hold her back.
+Fortunately, she has level-headed Iseult to hold her back.
 Sadly, there is only so much Iseult can do no matter how level-headed or good at strategizing she is.

 Iseult is a Threadwitch.
-The world is filled with threads that Threadwitches can see.
-Except for their own and other Threadwitches’ and those of Bloodwitches.
+“Threads” are ties that bind people together and to life.
+Except for their own, other Threadwitches’ and those of Bloodwitches the world is filled with threads that Threadwitches can see.
 These threads bind people together to varying degrees, but can also be bound into stones to help members of a thread-family find each other.
-Unlike most Threadwitches, Iseult cannot make threadstones nor is she able to control her feelings as much as a Threadwitch is supposed to.
-Keeping level-headed (stasis) is essential to the safety of those around them.
+Unlike most Threadwitches, Iseult cannot make threadstones nor is she able to control her feelings (stasis) as much as a Threadwitch must to keep those around them safe.

 Both women are trained in martial arts and fighting with various weapons.
 Both started fighting by themselves, but soon became an unbreakable team and later Threadsisters.
-The two of them have trained together for years, and that is the only thing that saves them when they are unfortunate enough to encounter the Carawen monk Aeduan who has been trained to fight since childhood.
-To make things worse, he also happens to be a Bloodwitch, a type of witch thought to no longer exist.
+The two of them have trained together for years, and that is the only thing that saves them when they are unfortunate enough to encounter the Carawen martial monk Aeduan.
+To make things worse for them, he happens to be a Bloodwitch, a type of witch no longer thought to exist.
 Bloodwitches can smell a person’s blood and the witchery within it.
-Like bloodhounds, Bloodwitches can follow that smell across continents.
+Like bloodhounds, they follow blood-smell across continents.
 It is debatable whether anything can kill them.
-Safi and Iseult fear he has smelled their witchery and run, run, run.
+Safi and Iseult fear Aeduan smelled their witchery and so they run, run, run.
 And they will need to run far as not only Aeduan, but also the guards, soldiers and Hell-Bards of Emperor Henrick end up being after them.
 And then, of course, come the Purists.

 Purists are non-magical people who do not want others to have powers they do not have themselves.
 They are an odd and violent group.
 Real life history is full of what people like that are able to do in the name of “purity”.

-Another important encounter for the two women is Prince Merik of Nubrevna.
-Merik happens to be a Windwitch.
+Another important encounter for the two women is Prince Merik of Nubrevna who is a Windwitch.
 Windwitches control air currents.
-Merik has problems with his temper.
+Prince Merik has been sent on a diplomatic mission to Emperor Henrick, except he has problems with his temper.
 Not setting air on the Guild leaders he is meant to make trade agreements with is nigh to impossible.
-To make matters worse, knows that most Guild leaders have no interest in a trade agreement with Nubrevna.
+To make matters worse, he already knows that most Guild leaders have no interest in a trade agreement with Nubrevna.
 In fact, the opposite is more likely.
 Nubrevna is full of magic but empty of most other things that keep people alive.

 Plotwise, Truthwitch has been told many times – both in fantasy and in real life.
 War, peace, growing up, freedom, starvation, death, love and hunting others are all topics we have heard before.
 As is magic.
 But the refreshing thing is our main pair, Safi and Iseult.
 They are both amazing and annoying at the same time.
 Humour abounds between them.
 Their support of each other, even when blame could be placed on the other person, is not often seen in teen fantasy.